Report Contents

 Bank-level encryption protects your searches.
 All transactions secured with SSL certification and PCI compliance.

-Detroit's used car market has specific risks you won't find elsewhere.
-The June 2021 metro flooding damaged thousands of vehicles — some are being resold without disclosure.
-Plus, Michigan stopped mandatory inspections in 2006, so rebuilt salvage cars can hide serious damage.
-Road salt corrosion is brutal here, and odometer fraud runs higher than the national average on trucks and SUVs.
-A VIN check reveals flood brands, salvage history, odometer inconsistencies, and accident damage before you hand over cash.
-It's $12.95 for peace of mind versus thousands in repair bills.
+Detroit's used car market comes with unique risks.
+The **June 2021 metro flooding** damaged thousands of vehicles, some of which are now being resold without proper disclosure.
+Plus, Michigan stopped mandatory inspections in 2006, so rebuilt salvage cars can hide serious issues.
+Road salt corrosion is brutal, and odometer fraud is higher than average on trucks and SUVs.
+A VIN check reveals flood brands, salvage history, odometer inconsistencies, and accident damage before you buy.
+It's $12.95 for peace of mind, potentially saving you thousands in future repairs.

-Michigan charges $15 for the title transfer and $15 for registration at any of Detroit's three Secretary of State offices.
-You'll also pay 6% sales tax on the purchase price.
-So if you buy a car for $10,000, expect to pay $15 + $15 + $600 = $630 in fees and taxes.
-The office at 580 E Warren Ave has the best reviews (4.6 stars) and typically shorter waits.
-All three locations offer extended hours until 7 PM on Wednesdays.
-Book an appointment online to skip the walk-in line — it'll save you an hour.
+In Detroit, Michigan charges a **$15 title transfer fee** and a **$15 registration fee**.
+You'll also pay **6% sales tax** on the vehicle's purchase price.
+For example, a $10,000 car would incur $15 + $15 + $600 = $630 in fees and taxes.
+The Secretary of State office at **580 E Warren Ave** has the best reviews (4.6 stars) and often shorter waits.
+Consider booking an online appointment to save time.

-Nope — Michigan eliminated mandatory safety and emissions inspections back in 2006.
-That's good for convenience but risky when buying used.
-There's no state-required check to catch brake problems, frame rust, or sketchy repairs on rebuilt salvage vehicles.
-Police can do random roadside inspections, but that's rare.
-This makes a pre-purchase VIN check even more important in Detroit.
-You need to verify the car wasn't totaled, rebuilt poorly, or flood-damaged.
-Pair the VIN report with a mechanic's inspection — Campus Auto Repair on E Grand Blvd (4.5 stars) does solid pre-purchase checks.
+Nope, Michigan eliminated mandatory safety and emissions inspections back in 2006.
+While convenient, this is a significant risk when buying used, as there's no state-required check for issues like brake problems, frame rust, or shoddy repairs on rebuilt salvage vehicles.
+This makes a pre-purchase VIN check even more crucial in Detroit.
+You'll want to verify the car wasn't totaled, poorly rebuilt, or flood-damaged.
+We recommend pairing your VIN report with a mechanic's inspection from a trusted local shop like Campus Auto Repair (4.5 stars).

-Start with flood damage — check for musty smells, rust under carpets, and water lines in the trunk.
-Detroit's 2021 flooding hit hard, and some damaged cars are circulating.
-Next, inspect for frame rust from road salt — crawl under and check rocker panels and wheel wells.
-Run a VIN check to verify the title is clean (not salvage or rebuilt) and odometer readings are consistent across Michigan Secretary of State records.
-The average used car here costs $24,300 and is 7 years old.
-Popular models like the F-150, Silverado, and Grand Cherokee hold value but also attract odometer fraud.
-Get a mechanic to inspect anything over 100k miles.
+Start by checking for flood damage — look for musty smells, rust under carpets, or water lines in the trunk.
+The **2021 Detroit flooding** hit hard, and some damaged cars are still circulating.
+Next, inspect for frame rust from road salt, especially on rocker panels and wheel wells.
+Run a VIN check to confirm a clean title (not salvage or rebuilt) and consistent odometer readings from Michigan Secretary of State records.
+The average used car in Detroit costs **$24,300** and is **7 years old**.
+Popular models like the F-150, Silverado, and Grand Cherokee hold value but are also targets for odometer fraud.
+Always get a mechanic to inspect anything over 100,000 miles.

-Pull up the carpets and check for rust, silt, or water lines underneath.
-Sniff for mildew — it's hard to eliminate completely.
-Test every electrical component: windows, locks, radio, AC.
-Flood cars develop weird electrical issues months later.
-Check the trunk and spare tire well for rust or mud.
-Look under the hood for water lines on the firewall or fender wells.
-Our VIN reports flag flood-branded titles and insurance water damage claims.
-If the seller says the car's always been garaged but you see mud in the air filter housing, that's your red flag.
-Walk away.
+To spot flood damage, pull up the carpets and check for rust, silt, or water lines.
+Sniff for mildew, which is hard to eliminate.
+Test every electrical component, as flood cars often develop issues months later.
+Check the trunk and spare tire well for rust or mud, and look under the hood for water lines on the firewall.
+Our VIN reports specifically flag flood-branded titles and insurance water damage claims.
+If a seller's story doesn't align with these indicators, it's a major red flag — walk away.

-Yep — our plate lookup works for Michigan registrations.
-Enter the plate number and we'll pull the VIN, then run the full history report: title status, accident records, flood damage, odometer readings, recalls, and market value.
-It's the same data as a VIN check, just accessed differently.
-Useful when you're browsing Craigslist or Facebook Marketplace and the seller hasn't shared the VIN yet.
-Takes about 60 seconds to get results.
+Yes, our plate lookup works for Michigan registrations.
+Just enter the license plate number, and we'll retrieve the VIN, then run the full history report.
+This includes title status, accident records, flood damage, odometer readings, recalls, and market value.
+It's the same comprehensive data as a VIN check, just accessed differently.
+This is super useful when you're browsing online listings and the seller hasn't provided the VIN yet.
+You'll get results in about 60 seconds.

-A salvage title means the car was totaled — damage exceeded 75% of its value.
-It's illegal to drive with a salvage title.
-A rebuilt title means someone repaired the salvage car and it passed a Michigan inspection (back when those existed).
-Rebuilt cars are legal to drive and register, but they lose 20-40% of resale value.
-The problem?
-Quality varies wildly.
-Some rebuilds are solid; others are held together with zip ties and hope.
-Michigan doesn't require inspections anymore, so sketchy repairs slip through.
-Always get a mechanic to inspect rebuilt title cars, and run a VIN check to see the original damage.
+A salvage title means the car was declared a total loss, with damage exceeding 75% of its fair market value.
+It's illegal to drive a vehicle with a salvage title.
+A rebuilt title indicates the salvage car has been repaired and, historically, passed a Michigan inspection.
+While rebuilt cars are legal to drive and register, they typically lose 20-40% of their resale value.
+The key issue is that Michigan no longer requires inspections, so the quality of repairs on rebuilt vehicles can vary wildly.
+Always get a mechanic to inspect rebuilt title cars, and use a VIN check to understand the original damage.

-Under 60 seconds in most cases.
-You enter the VIN or plate, we query NHTSA, NMVTIS, Michigan Secretary of State records, auction databases, and insurance claims, then deliver a PDF report to your email.
-You can access it instantly on any device.
-The AI analysis takes another minute or two if you want deeper insights on reliability, maintenance costs, or market value.
-No waiting, no phone calls, no trips to the Secretary of State office.
+In most cases, you'll get your VIN report in under 60 seconds.
+You enter the VIN or plate, and we instantly query NHTSA, NMVTIS, Michigan Secretary of State records, auction databases, and insurance claims.
+We then deliver a secure PDF report to your email, accessible instantly on any device.
+If you opt for our AI analysis, that takes another minute or two, providing deeper insights into reliability, maintenance costs, and market value.
+No waiting, no phone calls, just fast, comprehensive data.

 Run a Detroit VIN check now — verify flood damage, title status, and accident history in 60 seconds.

-Data sourced from NHTSA, NMVTIS, Michigan Secretary of State, and insurance databases.
+VinSpector AI delivers Detroit vehicle history from NMVTIS, Michigan Secretary of State, NHTSA, and insurance databases.
 Accuracy depends on reporting.